 Purchasing durable medical equipment online enables individuals to avoid the difficulty of transporting bulky or heavy equipment, as most websites will provide free shipping.
 Another option is purchasing equipment used.
 There are pros and cons, but used equipment can offer considerable savings.
 Read our guide to purchasing used durable medical equipment.
 Renting equipment is another option, read our guide to renting durable or home medical equipment.

-When insurance refuses to pay for durable or home medical equipment, persons have 3 options.
-They can appeal the claim, sue their insurance company or buy the DME out of pocket.
+When insurance refuses to pay for durable or home medical equipment, one has 3 options.
+These are appealing the claim, suing one’s insurance company or buying the DME out of pocket.

 To appeal a denied claim, one’s insurance will have a fairly straight-forward process.
 However, unless there was a filing error, an appealed claim without additional, stronger justification will usually be denied.
 One may need to re-visit their doctor or receive medical justification from an additional medical professional, as well as take the time to prepare a strong Justification Statement.